adrioui/2d-arena-shooter-game/README.md

 27/11/2022: Add enemy that shoot bullets toward the player.

 28/11/2022: Change the previous feature.
 Make the enemy firing bullets toward the same direction as the bullets fired from the player.

+28/11/2022: Make the enemy firing bullets toward the player.
+Check collision between enemies of type 1 and make them dissapear if collided.